Hero background

 Explore Ubud and the Monkey Forest

-Walk through craft markets, temples and rice fields before meeting the curious macaques of the sacred forest
+Wander markets, temples and rice fields, then meet the curious macaques in the sacred forest.

 The next story is yours